 SUTRA dispersion processes include diffusion and two types of fluid velocity-dependent dispersion.
 The standard dispersion model for isotropic media assumes direction-independent values of longitudinal and transverse dispersivity.
-A flow-direction-dependent dispersion process for anisotropic media is also provided and is introduced in this report.
+A flow-direction-dependent dispersion process for anisotropic media is also provided.
 This process assumes that longitudinal and transverse dispersivities vary depending on the orientation of the flow direction relative to the principal axes of aquifer permeability.